 The specification of a VARX(p) model is accomplished by choosing an order p, which is the number of autoregressive terms to include in the model.
 Then the model parameters can be estimated by a procedure such as least squares regression.

 The model order will directly affect the number of parameters included in the model.
 One goal of specification is to avoid having too many parameters relative to the number of observations.
-The following derivation will lead to a simple rule for limiting the model order in this respect.
-First, let n be the number of time samples in a time series.
-When there are m time series, each sample contains m observations, so there are mn total observations for all time series.
-Next, for a VARX(p) model of the m time series variables, there are m2p unknown parameters to be estimated.
-Let the ratio of observations to parameters be denoted by

-To keep K at or above some minimum ratio Kmin, we form the inequality

-In terms of p this becomes

-For a fixed value of Kmin, an upper bound on the model order would be
+To this end, we establish a ratio K of the number of observations to the number of parameters.
+By choosing a minimum value for this ratio, Kmin, and using the formula for the number of parameters in a VARX(p) model, the following equation can be used to obtain a maximum model order pmax:

-With this upper bound, model specification will include the generation of models having order 1, 2, …, pmax.
+where there are m time series variables and n samples.
+The establishes an upper bound on model order, so model specification will include the generation of models having order 1, 2, …, pmax.
 These models, with their estimated parameters, will be candidates for final model selection after undergoing diagnostic checking.

 Diagnostics Checking

 Diagnostic checking is performed to verify that a model can be accepted.
 This step includes testing for stability and for model inadequacy.

-For an Autoregressive-moving averages (ARMA) model to be stable, the roots of the process characteristic equation must lie outside the unit circle [4, p.
+A stability test checks that the roots of the AR process characteristic equation lie outside the unit circle [4, p.
 56].
-Equivalently, the inverse of the roots must lie inside the unit circle.

-For an ARMA model to be accurate, it is sufficient to show that “[as] the series length increases, the [model residuals] become close to the white noise...”
-[4, p.
-338].
-For this reason, the model inadequacy tests are formed around a study of the residuals.
-These lack-of-fit tests are a kind of portmanteau test.
-The Ljung-Box test is used for this purpose.
+To test inadequacy, the Ljung-Box is used to compare the model residuals to white noise.

 Model Selection

 Model selection criteria are used to compare models by their fit, to minimize residual error, and to penalize the model to some degree based on the number of parameters.
-There are a number of different selection criteria, including Akaike Information Criterion (AIC), AIC with correction (AICc), and Bayesian Information Criterion (BIC).
-Bisgaard and Kulahci noted that “[t]he penalty for introducing unnecessary parameters is more severe for BIC and AICC than for AIC” [3].
+Of the commonly used selection criteria, the standard Akaike Information Criterion (AIC) was used because “[t]he penalty for introducing unnecessary parameters is more severe for BIC and AICC than for AIC” [3].
 A less severe penalty for the number of parameters would be preferred in this case, since we are already limiting the number of parameters in the model specification step, and because additional parameters may in fact be necessary to account for time series autocorrelations with higher lags.
-Therefore, AIC was chosen as the selection criterion.

 Application of Methodology